CGT, negative gearing and no-grounds evictions.

 Will the CGT changes affect my existing Perth investment property?

-Based on current reporting, the most likely scenario is that existing properties are grandfathered under the current 50 per cent discount.
-A change would most likely apply only to properties purchased after a future commencement date.
-But this is not confirmed.
-Speak to your accountant before the May 12 budget to understand your specific position.
+One scenario being discussed is that existing properties would be grandfathered under the current 50 per cent discount, with changes applying only to properties purchased after a future commencement date.
+This is not confirmed no legislation has been introduced.
+Speak to your accountant before the May 12 budget to understand how different scenarios would affect your specific position.
+ATO: Capital Gains Tax

 Should I sell my Perth investment property before the budget?